VOXEL0798/GopherTube/README.md

 ## Overview

 GopherTube is a terminal-based YouTube client.
-It uses a fast YouTube web scraper (not yt-dlp) to search YouTube and [mpv](https://mpv.io/) to play videos.
+It scrapes and parses the youtube website to search YouTube anduses [mpv](https://mpv.io/) to play videos.
 The UI is built with Go and Bubble Tea, and is fully keyboard-driven.

 ## Features